Mrinal18/AIdroid/README.md

   Thanks to Professors:

-  - **Elena Baralis** from Politecnico di Torino Dipartimento di Automatica e Informatica;
   - **Jordi Torres** from BSC Department of Computer Science;
   - **Xavi Giro ”I” Nieto** from UPC Department of Image Processing.
+  - **Sanjay Singh** from department of Machine Learning and Artificial Intelligence

   ## 11.Bibliography
   ### i.Course